toddcf/toddcf-author/README.md

 ### Cleanup

 - Delete animate.css file when finished.
-- Delete app.js and remove any unused links to it if it is unused.
-- Remove any Google Font links you don't wind up using.
-(Streamline load time.)
 - All CSS files: Reduce any possible rules to single line.
 - DO NOT delete waypoints after all.
 It is being used.